Cashmere Skate Park

 McWhirter, city administrator.

-surface for the skate park, which Nick and his father, Greg
+for the skate park, which Nick and his father, Greg Reed, spread.

-"We are famous," said Reed, holding his weathered skateboard.
+said Reed, holding his weathered skateboard.
+Like entrepreneurs

-and answered questions.
-"They did all the talking," said
+with information booklets and answered questions.
+"They did all

-Carol Reed, who drove the teens from place to place.
-"It
+the talking," said Carol Reed, who drove the teens from place to

 Their effort gathered $16,000, almost enough to pay for